diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Discovery vs Delivery Dilemma**
 The balance between exploring what to build (discovery) and executing the build (delivery).

+**Discovery Work**
+Early phase of project work focused on understanding problems, exploring solutions, and validating assumptions through research, prototyping, and testing before committing to full implementation.

 **Distributed Monolith**
 An anti-pattern where a system is decomposed into services but remains tightly coupled, losing the benefits of distributed architecture while gaining its complexity.

+**Durability**
+The guarantee that once data is committed, it will not be lost even in case of system failures.
+A core component of ACID transactions, typically achieved using Write-Ahead Logs.

 **Distributed Systems**
 Computer systems where components are located on different networked computers that communicate and coordinate to achieve a common goal, presenting unique challenges in consistency, availability, and partition tolerance.